Thermal Imaging & Infrared Inspection Services

 Preparing for a Thermographic Inspection

 To prepare for an interior thermal scan, the homeowner should take steps to ensure an accurate result.
 This may include moving furniture away from exterior walls and removing drapes.
 The most accurate thermographic images usually occur when there is a large temperature difference (at least 20°F [14°C]) between inside and outside air temperatures.
 In northern states, thermographic scans are generally done in the winter.
 In southern states, however, scans are usually conducted during warm weather with the air conditioner on.

-Some times during the year, because of a phenomenon known as “thermal loading,” it might be necessary for the homeowner–depending on local conditions--to create and maintain a specific inside/outside temperature difference for a period of up to four hours before the test will be performed.
-Running the air conditioner in cooling climates or the central heat in heating climates can do this.
-Ask the auditor prior to the test if this will be necessary.
+Sometimes during the year, because of a phenomenon known as “thermal loading,” it might be necessary for the homeowner, depending on local conditions, to create and maintain a specific inside/outside temperature difference for a period of up to four hours before the test will be performed.
+Running the air conditioner in cool climates or the central heat in hot climates can do this.
+Ask the thermography prior to the test if this will be necessary.